contextgeneric/cgp-patterns/content/component-macros.md

 ```

 As we can see, the new code is significantly simpler and more readable than before.
-Using `derive_component`, we no longer need to explicitly define the provider
+Using `cgp_component`, we no longer need to explicitly define the provider
 traits `StringFormatter` and `StringParser`, and the blanket implementations
 can be omitted.
 We also make use of `delegate_components!` on `PersonComponents`
 to delegate `StringFormatterComponent` to `FormatAsJsonString`, and